LunarN0v4/novampp/README.md

 # NovAMPP

-NovAMPP (Nova's Apache2, MySQL, PHP and Perl server) is a dockerised alternative to already existing web server managers on Windows, Linux and macOS.
+NovAMPP (Nova's Apache2, MariaDB, PHP and Perl server) is a dockerised alternative to already existing web server managers on Windows, Linux and macOS.
 This project is a direct response to issues that my high school has related to said alternative software by running in Docker, having a streamlined installer, and being easy for anyone who wants to start developing websites without being bombarded with unnecessarily complex GUIs.

 ## Table of Contents